yhan337-alt/Making-journal/journal-pages/week-06.md

 At the same time, I will begin building early prototypes of the black box and bead accumulation system using simple materials to test the participation flow.

 ---

 ## Independent Study

 ### 1. Consultation Reflection

-During the project proposal consultation, the tutor noted that my initial concept had become overly complex because multiple ideas at once.
+During the project proposal consultation, the tutor noted that my initial concept had become overly complex because it attempted to address multiple ideas at once.
 In particular, the link between AI and reduced human communication was seen as underdeveloped, which weakened the clarity of the project’s focus.

 The key feedback was the question of what I wanted the audience to feel.
 I initially aimed to evoke understanding and empathy, but this led me to separate emotional intention from data representation.
 As a result, I refined my focus toward visualising patterns of invisible participation through structured data.